Carry-over Offsets in Confluent Cloud for Apache Flink

-Confluent Cloud for Apache Flink® supports carry-over offsets, which means that you can use the topic offsets from one statement to start a new statement.
+Confluent Cloud for Apache Flink® supports carry-over offsets, so you can use the topic offsets from one statement to start a new statement.

 Carry-over offsets provide a streamlined way to update Flink statements without data loss.
 This feature eliminates the manual complexity of copying offsets between statements and reduces the need to monitor statement status when deploying CI/CD pipelines.